tardate/LittleArduinoProjects/README.md

-# 288 Little Electronics and Arduino Projects
+# 289 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BasicInvertingBuckBoostAvrControl](./playground/BasicInvertingBuckBoostAvrControl) - Build and test an inverting buck-boost converter controlled by an ATtiny85.
+> Latest addition:sparkles: [VoltmeterAmmeterModule](./Electronics101/VoltmeterAmmeterModule) - test and calibrate a DC Voltmeter/Ammeter panel module.

 Just my collection of electronics projects, many involving an Arduino in one way or another.